waynebeaton/eclipse-project-handbook/CONTRIBUTING.md

 We use Maven to build.

-    mvn compile
+    mvn clean verify

-Content is rendered into the `./target` folder in HTML, PDF, and EPUB formats.
+Content is rendered into the `./target` folder in HTML, and PDF formats.

+Publishing the build currently requires some manual steps.
+Assuming that the `/projects` website repository is cloned at `/gitroot/www.eclipse.org/projects` (if otherwise, adjust accordingly), use the following command to build and push the result to the local copy of the website:

+    mvn clean verify && cp target/generated-docs/eclipse.html /gitroot/www.eclipse.org/projects/handbook/.

+When ready to publish, use the standard Git mechanism to create a new commit and push to the `/projects` repository.

 The `README.md` file contains information regarding how we structure documents and other guidelines regarding content.